TurtleP/TurtleP.github.io-old/LovePotion/wiki/packaging.md

 Make sure you keep your Löve Potion projects in an easy-to-remember directory.
 Do ***not*** put any of the Löve Potion data, your games ***or*** other binaries within the `devkitPro` folder.
 Keep it on your Desktop or even on cloud storage, like Dropbox.

+### Environment Setup

+Mentioned before, go to the [examples repo for the template](https://github.com/TurtleP/LovePotion-examples/tree/master/templates).
+Next, download [the environment setup](/files/lovepotion.zip) and unzip it to your **_home_** directory.
+This is typically under the directory known as `~`.
+Once complete, run `~/.lovepotion/scripts/setup.sh`.
+This file will append the two environment variables you need to your `.bashrc` file.
+After that is completed, grab the [latest *.elf binary](https://github.com/TurtleP/LovePotion/releases) and place it under your home directory inside the `.lovepotion` folder.
+Each elf file must be named specifically.
+If using the 3DS version, name the elf file `3ds.elf`, and for Switch, `switch.elf`

 ### Löve Potion Executable

 !> This method does not apply to the Nintendo 3DS version